Introduction to the Child and Adult Care Food Program (23 minutes)

 Procurement and Financial Recordkeeping (16 minutes)

-This session features procurement procedures, non-profit foodservice operations, revenue and expenses, and recordkeeping.
-Required sponsor characteristics are discussed which includes financial viability, administrative capability, and internal controls for CACFP program accountability.
+This session features procurement procedures, nonprofit foodservice operations, revenue and expenses, and recordkeeping.
+Required sponsor characteristics are discussed, which include financial viability, administrative capability, and internal controls for CACFP program accountability.